PostHog/posthog.com/contents/handbook/engineering/setup-ssl-locally.md

 **Tips & Tricks**

-If you're testing the Toolbar, make sure to add the ngrok urls to the list on the /setup page.
+If you're testing the Toolbar, make sure to add the ngrok urls to the list on the 'Project Settings' page.

 ![Permitted domains](../../images/engineering/toolbar-permitted-ngrok.png)